-(Update: December 2015) Beginning in October, the six makerspace trunks have been assigned to federations in order to reduce time spent planning around logistical challenges, while Orban will continue to provide online training and orientation for makerspace hosting sites and collect statistics and evaluations for the project.
+(Originally reported December 2015) Beginning in October, the six makerspace trunks have been assigned to federations in order to reduce time spent planning around logistical challenges, while Orban will continue to provide online training and orientation for makerspace hosting sites and collect statistics and evaluations for the project.
 Online orientation was provided for Boulder Community Library and St. Matthews School Library in October.

-(Update: December 2015) Orban worked with library consultant Sue Walker at the Idaho Commission for Libraries to gather and organize survey information from small and rural libraries in both states in order to create a best practices guide for smaller libraries that are interested in starting a makerspace.
+(Originally reported December 2015) Orban worked with library consultant Sue Walker at the Idaho Commission for Libraries to gather and organize survey information from small and rural libraries in both states in order to create a best practices guide for smaller libraries that are interested in starting a makerspace.
 This work culminated in a presentation at the Association for Rural and Small Libraries conference in Little Rock, Arkansas, in October.

-- Present at least 3 strategic planning trainings to public library directors and boards, to include succession planning where needed.
-This is in response to the continuing training requests for strategic and succession planning, as directors and boards change.
-Make better use of resources created by COSLA and other regional and national organizations by organizing links in the learning portal and developing a flyer to inform library boards of material and training available.
-(McMullen, Henley, Reymer, Flick) (Update: December 2015) COSLA trustee training materials developed this year include a checklist for hiring a new director with links to resources and the development of templates for hiring: outlining goals for the hiring process, sample job descriptions, sample job ads, interview questions, tips on checking references, how to introduce the new director to the community.
-Flick served as the COSLA working group leader for this project. - Present at least 3 board development trainings to public library directors and boards, focusing especially on those libraries that have new directors or boards.
-(McMullen, Henley, Reymer, Flick) (Undate: December 2015) McMullen facilitated a library board conversation at
+(Originally reported December 2015) COSLA trustee training materials developed this year include a checklist for hiring a new director with links to resources and the development of templates for hiring: outlining goals for the hiring process, sample job descriptions, sample job ads, interview questions, tips on checking references, how to introduce the new director to the community.
+Flick served as the COSLA working group leader for this project.